practicajs/practica/docs/blog/use-case/index.md

 });
 ```

-Smooth sailing thus far.
-In ~90% of the apps that I reviewed, a controller would call a Service where the actual implementation starts.
-She navigates into the order service to find where and how to fix that pricing bug
+Smooth sailing thus far, almost zero complexity.
+Typically, the controller would now hand off to a Service where the real implementation begins, she navigates into the order service to find where and how to fix that pricing bug.

 **- 😲 The service -** Suddenly!
 She is thrown into hundred lins of code (at best) with tons of details.
-The majority of the information she is exposed to is not relevant to her task.
-There is a class with some state, and a base class it inherits from, and a dependency injection framework that wire all the dependent services, and more.
-Here is a sneak peak from a real-world service, I removed many of the details to simplify a bit.
+She encounters classes with intricate states, inheritance hierarchies, a dependency injection framework that wire all the dependent services, and other boilerplate code.
+Here is a sneak peak from a real-world service, already simplified for brevity.
 Read it, feel it:

 ```javascript